Yakorrr/server_labs/README.md

 - [X] The following output appears if pip is installed successfully.

 ![image](https://user-images.githubusercontent.com/85063387/203281511-8d7e4c6d-e5b9-46ea-9968-1040f006bb7d.png)

+Keeping on with the preparation, so we are going to install Postman.
+Here is a [link](https://www.postman.com/downloads/) to download the program.
+Follow the instructions inside to complete the installation.

 So, the last step is to install Docker.
 You can download it from [here](https://docs.docker.com/get-docker/).